hpssjellis/open-webai/README.md

 ## 🚀 Resources & Funding for Sovereign AI

-Navigating the grant landscape can be a full-time job.
-Our **WebAI Wednesday** group acts as a bridge for developers—we help identify which grants fit your project (WebAI, TinyML, LegalAI) and provide peer-review for applications to increase your chances of success.
+Navigating the grant landscape can be a full-time job and most web Developers do not have that kind of time to put into applying for a grant that will probably be turned down.

 ### **Active 2026 Funding Rounds**